-Again, though, the executive brand doesn't strictly have that authority, There are other deadlines set by statute, but those can’t be changed either, Stewart says.
+Again, though, the executive branch doesn't strictly have that authority, There are other deadlines set by statute, but those can’t be changed either, Stewart says.
 Instead, it will be up to state leaders and election officials to monitor general election turnout.
 Some states, like Ohio, which voted March 17, have shut down in-person voting altogether and opted for an election done exclusively via mail-in ballots in order to preserve public health and limit the spread of coronavirus.

 Ultimately, come November, state boards of elections would be the ones to decide decide what a mail-in ballot election might look like, whether voters will need to apply for a mail-in ballot or will receive one automatically, and who will be eligible to vote by mail.
 But it's virtually impossible for Trump to unilaterally delay the general election.